prometheus/docs/content/docs/introduction/first_steps.md

 To graph expressions, navigate to http://localhost:9090/graph and use the "Graph" tab.

-For example, enter the following expression to graph the per-second HTTP request rate happening in the self-scraped Prometheus:
+For example, enter the following expression to graph the per-second HTTP request rate returning status code 200 happening in the self-scraped Prometheus:

 ```
-rate(http_requests_total[1m])
+rate(promhttp_metric_handler_requests_total{code="200"}[1m])
 ```

 You can experiment with the graph range parameters and other settings.